Go Back

 Instructions

-• Whisk together warm water, olive oil, and salt in a large bowl.
-Add bread flour and yeast, mixing until combined.
+• Mix dough: Whisk together 1 ¾ cup warm water, 2 Tbsp olive oil, and 1 Tbsp salt in a large bowl.
+Add 4 cups bread flour and package of yeast, mixing until combined.
 Dough will be slightly dry and shaggy.

-• Cover the bowl with a damp kitchen towel or plastic wrap and allow to ferment and rise in a warm place for about 1 ½ hours, stopping to stretch and fold the dough twice during the fermentation period.
+• 1st rise: Cover the bowl with a damp kitchen towel or plastic wrap and allow to ferment and rise in a warm place for about 1 ½ hours total, stopping to stretch and fold the dough twice during the fermentation period.

-After the first 30 minutes, stretch and fold the dough.
-With oiled hands, grab the dough from underneath, stretching it out to the side.
+• 1st stretch & fold: After the first 30 minutes, stretch and fold the dough.
+With wet or oiled hands, grab the dough from underneath, stretching it out to the side about as far as you can without tearing it.
 Fold this back into the middle of the dough.
 Turn the bowl a quarter turn and repeat on all sides.
 Cover back up and continue to allow dough to rest and ferment.

-• While dough is fermenting, make the jam.
-Add raspberries, sugar, and lemon juice to a sauce pot.
+• Cook: While dough is fermenting, make the jam.
+Add 2 cups raspberries, ¼ cup sugar, and 1 tsp lemon juice to a sauce pot.
 Cook over medium heat, stirring often, until water content has evaporated significantly and mixture is thick enough to coat the back of a spoon, about 10 minutes.

-• Pour into a small bowl and allow to cool completely before using.
+• Cool: Pour into a bowl and allow to cool completely before using.

-• Once dough has proofed for about 1 ½ hours, it's time to shape it (dough should be hydrated and bubbly at this point).
-Coat a rimmed baking sheet OR 13x9-inch pan thoroughly with olive oil and place dough in pan.
+• Prep: Once dough has proofed for about 1 ½ hours, it's time to shape it (dough should be hydrated and bubbly at this point).
+Coat a rimmed baking sheet OR 13x9-inch pan thoroughly with olive oil and place the dough in the pan, tossing to coat both sides in olive oil.

-• Stretch dough into a rough rectangle about 1 inch thick.
+• Stretch dough: Stretch and press dough gently into a rough rectangle about 1 inch thick.

-• Let dough log rest about 10 minutes.
-Then gently stretch it again into a rough rectangle.
-It may break open a bit, revealing jam inside.
+• Re-stretch: Let the dough log rest about 10 minutes.
+Then gently stretch and press it back into a rough rectangle.
+It may break open a bit, revealing some of the jam inside.
 That's ok, but be careful not to tear it open too much.

-• Allow dough to rise again until bubbly, about an hour.
+• 2nd rise: Allow dough to rise again until very bubbly and airy, about an hour.
 Preheat oven to 425° F.

-• Drizzle dough all over with olive oil.
-Sprinkle with raspberries, brie, and sugar.
+• Add toppings: Drizzle dough all over with 2 Tbsp olive oil.
+Sprinkle with ½ cup fresh raspberries, 2 ounces sliced brie, and 2 Tbsp coarse sugar.

-• Bake until golden brown on top and bottom, about 15-20 minutes.
+• Bake: Place bread in preheated oven and bake until golden brown on top and bottom, about 15-20 minutes.
 Internal temperature should be at least 190° F.

 Notes